 Enlist™ traits enable control against the toughest weeds in soybeans, cotton and corn.
 With multiple herbicide tolerances, you have more weed control options in one complete, easy-to-use system.

-You get tolerance to 2,4-D choline and glyphosate with all Enlist crops, as well as additional glufosinate tolerance in Enlist® cotton and Enlist E3® soybeans and additional FOP herbicide tolerance in Enlist corn.
-For broad-spectrum grass and broadleaf control, Durango® DMA® herbicide is the preferred glyphosate tank-mix partner with Enlist One® herbicide.
+You get tolerance to 2,4-D choline and glyphosate with all Enlist crops, as well as additional glufosinate tolerance in Enlist® cotton and Enlist® cotton and Enlist E3® soybeans and additional FOP herbicide tolerance in Enlist corn.
+For broad-spectrum grass and broadleaf control, glyphosate with Enlist One® herbicide.
 For acres with Palmer amaranth, waterhemp and kochia, Liberty® herbicide is the preferred glufosinate for the Enlist weed control system to give you better control and flexibility with weed management.

 Application window: The 2,4-D choline tolerance in Enlist™ crops provides a wide application window for Enlist herbicides!
 Unlike dicamba, there are no calendar cutoff dates for applications of Enlist herbicides.
-Download our Application Guide for more information and remember to always read and follow label requirements.
+Remember to always read and follow label requirements.
 Here are the application windows for Enlist herbicides:

 Near-zero volatility: The 2,4-D choline with Colex-D® technology in Enlist herbicides also results in reduced physical drift potential, near-zero volatility and better handling characteristics.
 Compared with the in-crop dicamba products (no qualified glufosinate tank-mix partners, only K-salt glyphosate qualified partners), tank-mixing glyphosate and glufosinate with Enlist One® herbicide does not affect the near-zero volatility properties of 2,4-D choline.
 Watch this YouTube video to learn more about the volatility profile for Enlist herbicides versus dicamba.